 Theatre Director / Coordinator, Performing Arts

 The college’s Theatre Director, D’Angelo has been director, creator and producer of seven plays since joining CCA in 2008, including Glimpses, Portraits of the Soul, Romeo and Juliet, and Anonymous.
 D’Angelo also has served as instructor for numerous courses, ranging from Voice and Articulation and Styles of Acting, to Acting I and II, Musical Theatre, and Theatre Appreciation.
 In 2011, she was named Faculty of the Year by CCA and Outstanding Faculty by the Colorado Community College System.
 Prior to joining the college, D’Angelo taught K-through-8 drama at a Denver charter school; served as a guest artist at Ithaca (N.Y.)
 College; and ran her own local business teaching children’s theatre.
 Her educational background includes a bachelor of fine arts in Musical Theatre from Ithaca College and a Master of Fine Arts in Contemporary Performance from Naropa University in Boulder.

-Dr. Jennifer Dale
+Dr. Jennifer Dale, She/Her/Hers

-Department Chair, Behavioral Sciences
+Department Chair and Psychology Faculty, Behavioral Sciences

 Faculty, Translation and Interpretation